swcarpentry/DEPRECATED-bc/novice/shell/04-loop.md

 *   Write a loop that applies one or more commands separately to each file in a set of files.
 *   Trace the values taken on by a loop variable during execution of the loop.
 *   Explain the difference between a variable's name and its value.
+*	Show how to easily modify a variable's value.
 *   Explain why spaces and some punctuation characters shouldn't be used in files' names.
 *   Demonstrate how to see what commands have recently been executed.
 *   Re-run recently executed commands without retyping them.